Plant & Animal Species Guide

 Mississippi Kite

-Mississippi kites are gray-black raptors with gray-white heads.
-Despite its name, the Mississippi kite is most commonly found in the Great Plains region.
-If you see a bird that can glide, circle, and swoop, it might be a Mississippi kite, as they are very graceful fliers!
+Mississippi Kites are gray-black raptors with gray-white heads.
+Despite its name, the Mississippi Kite is most commonly found in the Great Plains region.
+If you see a bird that can glide, circle, and swoop, it might be a Mississippi Kite, as they are very graceful fliers!
 More info: Audubon

 Swallow Tailed Kite

-Swallow tailed kites have a unique v-shaped tail, which help distinguish this raptor from other birds due to its graceful flight style.
-Although they used to be commonly found in the summer in the southeast, swallow tailed kites are now mainly found in Florida and the deep south.
+Swallow Tailed Kites have a unique v-shaped tail, which help distinguish this raptor from other birds due to its graceful flight style.
+Although they used to be commonly found in the summer in the southeast, Swallow Tailed Kites are now mainly found in Florida and the deep south.
 More info: Audubon

 Great Horned Owl